 The island boasts of having the “World’s Fishingest Bridge” — the drawbridge on Route 78 into the island’s first town, Matlacha.
 Anglers line the bridge day and night, hoping to snag fish as they move in and out of Matlacha Pass with the tide.

 Pine Island has a permanent population of about 2,000 residents.
 That number grows considerably when winter snowbirds arrive.
-The fishing season is active all year round, but especially from October to May.
+The fishing season is active all year round, but especially from October through May.
 In June, the world’s richest tarpon fishing tournament takes place in the nearby Boca Grande channel, drawing large numbers of game fish entrants.
 The “catch and release” of the giant tarpon has a prize pool that exceeds over $100,000.

 The gateway to Pine Island is the town of Matlacha, which lines both sides of the two-lane road leading onto the island.
 Traffic in town can be congested, especially on the weekends.
 The street is lined with galleries, gift shops, restaurants, and of course, fishing stores.

 Many of the island’s food joints line the street in Matlacha.
 There is the Yucatan waterfront restaurant for seafood and great burgers.
 Miceli’s has Italian.
 Bert’s Bar and Grill offers a little of everything.
-For breakfast, there is the huge Big Breakfast at the Perfect Cup restaurant and coffee shop.
+For breakfast, there is the huge Big Breakfast at The Perfect Cup restaurant and coffee shop.

 The biker crowd roars onto the island on Sundays for a gathering at the popular Ragged Ass Saloon and restaurant in St. James City.
 Sunday usually features live music outdoors.